Skip to main content

 • The ACMA annual consumer survey research:

 • often asked about ‘the past 6 months’ – this is the period before the data was collected.
-For the 2024 survey, this broadly represents the period from December 2023 to June 2024
+For the 2024 and 2025 survey, this broadly represents the period from January to June that year.
+Other questions may have different reference periods, as specified.

 • included some questions that were filtered depending on the respondent’s previous responses (for example, the question about how often specific devices were used to access the internet was only asked of those who reported in an earlier question that they had used that device to access the internet in the 6 months before the survey).
 This is noted in descriptive language in the chart’s ‘base’ notes and the corresponding methodology tables.
 Care needs to be taken when interpreting the results so that the data is read in the correct context